Tax season security is just one more thing to worry about.

-All year round, scammers try to impersonate the Canada Revenue Agency – through phone, text, email (phishing) or letter mail – to gain access to taxpayers’ personal information and finances.
+All year round, scammers try to impersonate the Canada Revenue Agency – through phone, text, email phishing or paper mail – to gain access to taxpayers’ personal information and finances.
 Individuals are particularly vulnerable around tax time when the CRA is on everyone’s mind.
 The Canadian Anti-Fraud Centre has identified seven different types of common fraud, with new scams invented daily.

 Beyond the information found in the CAFC’s Little Black Book of Scams, there are telltale signs of scammers.
 Callers who insist you take immediate action are very likely to be scammers.
 Any caller who requests gift cards, Bitcoin, or other unusual payment methods are definitely scammers- the CRA does not want your iTunes card.
 The CRA will also not text message you, nor ask for personal information that does not pertain to your tax return.
 When in doubt, ask yourself these critical questions: